LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

      - whether the selected model or equipment type is unsupported
      - the list of available options for the given model
       <br />
-     Example 1:
+     Example 1: <br />
-     If the essential parameters required for cost estimation is not input into the function,
+     If the essential parameters required for cost estimation is not input into the function,   <br />
      ```
      eqpcomo(model="Turton", equipment="Vaporizer")
      ```